arpita-32/StudyNotion-An-Online-Education-Platform/README.md

 7. Future Enhancements: The list of potential future enhancements to the platform, explanation of how these enhancements would improve the platform, estimated timeline and priority for implementing these enhancements.
+Data Models and Database Schema
+The back-end of StudyNotion uses several data models and database schemas to manage data, including:

+Student Schema: Includes fields such as name, email, password, and course details for each student.
+Instructor Schema: Includes fields such as name, email, password, and course details for each instructor.
+Course Schema: Includes fields such as course name, description, instructor details, and media content.